Ready for a Plaque?

 Who does the research for the plaque text?

 Research is typically completed by the owner and submitted to the HWF Plaque Committee for review in the form of the application.
-The application is designed to lead you step-by-step in your research.
-If the Committee needs more information, a member will contact you and explain what information you need to provide before the next meeting.
+The plaque application is designed to lead any person through the research, step-by-step.
 If you choose, you may hire someone to do the research for you.

 Who decides on the wording of the plaque?

 After the Plaque Committee approves the research, they compose a plaque text for the building.
 HWF staff will send you a copy of the approved text to review.
 If you have any questions or suggestions concerning the plaque text, the committee will work with you, within the current standards set for HWF plaques.
-(For buildings, this generally means details on the plaque will only refer to the exterior architecture of the building—not interior—and will include names and details of owners/occupants who were in the building for at least 40% of the life of the building.)
-When pleased with the final product, the applicant submits payment to HWF, and we proceed with ordering the hand-painted plaque.
+However, please note the committee makes the final decision regarding the plaque text.

 What happens to the researched information after my plaque is approved?

 The information you gather in the application process is a permanent record of your building and will be available to historians and researchers for years to come.
 The summary worksheet and all additional information generated by your research will be filed permanently at Historic Wilmington Foundation headquarters.
-A copy is also kept in the Local History Room of the New Hanover County Library.
+A copy is also kept in the New Hanover County Library’s Local History Room.
 Some plaque research is now being placed online at the Port City Architecture map maintained by the public library.

 What if I get stuck in the research process?